nocomplexity/FreeAndOpenMachineLearning/ml-business-use.md

 this technology?

 Normal IT projects have a bad reputation.
 Projects are often delayed and do not deliver what was needed.
-Machine learning are still not different.
+Machine learning projects are not different.
 In fact machine learning projects are still complex and risky IT projects.
 So an agile approach is recommended to reduce risks.